Home / Blog / Premium SaaS Boilerplate vs Free Starter: Which to Choose?

 If you're building something customers will pay for, production-ready code isn't optional.
 One security vulnerability or billing bug can cost more than any boilerplate.

-Example: A developer using a free starter launched without proper rate limiting.
-A malicious user hammered their API, racking up $800 in serverless function costs in 6 hours.
+Example: One developer reported launching a free starter without proper rate limiting.
+A malicious user hammered their API, racking up hundreds of dollars in serverless function costs in hours.
 A premium boilerplate with built-in rate limiting would've prevented this.

 2. You Value Time Over Money